llasram/letterpress/README.md

 The capabilities letterpress provides are implemented in part by replacing `clojure.core/print-method` with a different object.
-All effort is made to make this replacement as safe and compatible as possible, but monkey-patching remains inherently a kludgy, dangerous, and shameful mechanism.
+All effort is made to make this replacement as safe and compatible as possible, but monkey-patching remains inherently a kludgy, dangerous, and shameful activity.
 We hope that one day the capabilities of letterpress will be part of Clojure itself instead.

 ## License